-The 120-credit bachelor of science in nursing program allows you to transfer 60-68 credits from advanced placement courses.
-The curriculum is made up of five advanced core courses and 13 required courses, including practice experiences, which are designed by the student based upon the associated course content.
-The required courses cover both nursing major and graduation requirements.
+The 120-credit bachelor of science in nursing program allows you to transfer in a maximum of 75 credits.
+The curriculum is made up of advanced core courses and required nursing courses, including practice experiences, which are designed by the student based upon the associated course content.

 |NUR 380||Health Promotion & Wellness||3|